-Erika Camacho is an Assistant Professor in the School of Mathematical & Natural Sciences at Arizona State University.
-Her research is at the interface of mathematics, biology, physiology, and sociology.
+Erika Tatiana Camacho is an assistant professor in the School of Mathematical and Natural Sciences at Arizona State University.
+She received her PhD in applied mathematics from Cornell University.

 E. Camacho, L. Melara, C. Villalobos, S. Wirkus, 2013, “Optimal Control in the Treatment of Retinitis Pigmentosa,” Bulletin of Mathematical Biology, DOI 10.1007/s11538-013-9919-1, online 21 Nov 2013.